-Employers are required to run a full query on drivers to whom they’ve offered a job as part of the pre-employment screening process.
+Employers are required to run a full query on commercial motor vehicle drivers to whom they’ve offered a job as part of the pre-employment screening process.
 Limited queries are required annually on currently employed drivers.

-In addition to the obligation of running an employee check, employers are required to submit any Program violations they uncover into the database.
-This will add time, liability, increased audits and potential fines to an already tedious process of maintaining program compliance.
+Clearly this will add time, liability, increased audits, and potential fines to the already tedious process of maintaining program compliance.